hamurda/marketpulse-ai/README.md

   - Assess sentiment (bullish, bearish, neutral)
 - 🧰 Modular pipeline with clean prompts and optional RAG for richer context
 - 🖥️ UI: **Streamlit**

+🚧 Project in progress.
+I'm building this to explore LLM engineering workflows and modular design around real-world APIs